Rainey R. Brandt: Academic career

-Prior to becoming a judge, Brandt was a professor in the Department of Justice, Law and Criminology at American University.
+Prior to becoming a judge, Brandt was a professor in the Department of Justice, Law, and Criminology at American University.
 She continues to serve as an adjunct associate professor at American University, where her areas of research include the prison system and criminal justice.
 Brandt's dissertation was about the effects of incarceration on the father-child relationship.

 D.C.
 Superior Court

 On November 7, 2012, Brandt was sworn in as a Magistrate Judge of the Superior Court of the District of Columbia.

-On March 21, 2012, President Barack Obama nominated Rainey to the seat vacated by Judge Joan Z. McAvoy who retired; that nomination was returned January 3, 2013.
-She was renominated on November 15, 2016 to the seat vacated by Judge Lee F. Satterfield; that nomination was returned on January 3, 2017.
+On March 21, 2012, President Barack Obama nominated Brandt to the seat vacated by Judge Joan Z. McAvoy who retired; that nomination was returned January 3, 2013.
+She was renominated on November 15, 2016, to the seat vacated by Judge Lee F. Satterfield; that nomination was returned on January 3, 2017.

 President Donald Trump nominated her on September 7, 2017, to the same court to the seat vacated by Judith N. Macaluso.
 Her nomination expired on January 4, 2019.
 On March 11, 2019, President Trump renominated Brandt to the same seat on the court.
 The Senate confirmed her nomination on August 1, 2019, by voice vote.
 She was sworn in on September 16, 2019.
 Her official investiture ceremony took place on January 10, 2020.

 Personal life

-Brandt lives in Washington, D.C. with her husband Robert W. Brandt, a chief with the U.S. Marshals Service.
+Brandt lives in Washington, D.C., with her husband Robert W. Brandt, a chief with the U.S. Marshals Service.